dovetail-genomics/Omni-C/docs/source/fastq_to_bam.rst

 Recording valid ligation events
 +++++++++++++++++++++++++++++++

 We use the ``parse`` module of the ``pairtools`` pipeline to find ligation junctions in Omni-C (and other proximity ligation) libraries.
-When a ligation event is identified in the alignment file the pairtools pipeline will record the outer-most (5’) aligned base pair and the strand of each one of the paired reads into `.pairsam` file (pairam fromat captures SAM entries together with the Hi-C pair information).
+When a ligation event is identified in the alignment file the pairtools pipeline will record the outer-most (5’) aligned base pair and the strand of each one of the paired reads into ``.pairsam`` file (pairsam format captures SAM entries together with the Hi-C pair information).
 In addition, it will also asign a pair type for each event. e.g. if both reads aligned uniquely to only one region in the genome, the type UU (Unique-Unique) will be assigned to the pair.
 The following steps are necessary to identify the high quality valid pairs over low quality events (e.g. due to low mapping quality):

 ``pairtools parse`` options: